A Brief History of Drouyn & Drouyn

 Many of the images in this section were generously provided by Dimitris Petinakis, whose family now owns the Drouyn House site on Logan Road.
 My sincere thanks to Dimitris.

 Long before Brady or Sleishman (who play their own role in this story) there were Australian drums being made in a small factory in the suburb of Stones Corner, Brisbane.
 Brother and sister Douglas and Dorothy Drouyn (pronounced “drew-in”), both shared a love of music.
 Douglas was an accomplished musician.
 A search through the National Library archive Trove finds many mentions of his gigs, including a tour through Queensland as far north as Cairns, in 1939.
 He played baritone saxophone in a duo with an accordianist, Ossie Mazzie.
 They were good enough to tour, act as leaders and pick up support bands.
-Douglas also performed with Dorothy, who played a few instruments, including mandolin.
+Douglas also performed with Dorothy, who played quite a few instruments, including mandolin.
 She also wrote “operettas”.

 This information comes from The Queensland Museums Network: